 - After 24 years of documenting Major League Baseball’s annual Spring Training rituals, Brad Mangin put away his 35mm camera and lenses and used his iPhone 6 Plus to take some incredible photos.

-I think that Derek Jeter is well on his way to achieving his goal.
-I am also reminded of a semi-autobiographical novel that gave me my first insight into the thoughts of pro football players: North Dallas 40, by Peter Gent, 1973.
+Derek Jeter is well on his way to achieving his goal.
+Reading the athletes’ stories on his website reminds me of a semi-autobiographical novel that provided my first insight into the thoughts of pro football players: North Dallas 40, by Peter Gent, 1973.
 Mr. Gent played for the Dallas Cowboys from 1964—1968 and his book was made into a movie in 1979.
-In the video clip below we learn the difference between Sports and Business from actor, and Oakland Raider Defensive End, John Matuszak.
+In the video clip below we learn the difference between Sports and Business from actor—and Oakland Raider Defensive End—John Matuszak.

 An Informal Poll: